 Alongside the development of the new Council Plan, a comprehensive review of the performance framework was undertaken in early 2024.
 There is a move away from the old system of performance targets and to a more community focused approach, concentrating on the outcomes for our communities and performance indicators that have real meaning and impact.
-It is envisaged that these will develop and adjust over the Council Plan period.
+These have continued to be developed and adjusted over the last year and this will continue throughout the Council Plan period.
 Engagement with our communities to develop and refine these indicators will be undertaken.